saumsh100/newFrontend/README.md

 > If you get a message like `Error occurred while trying to proxy` you need to check that the application is running.
 It may not yet be initialized, so just reload the page in a moment.
 > If there are no changes even after page reload - be sure that you are accessing the application from `http://localhost:5100`, and not `http://localhost:5000`.

+#### Relay

+Relay needs the graphQL queries to be compiled before sent to the server.
+After making edits to your queries, just run the relay script to generate new compiled artifacts:

+`npm run relay`

+Alternatively, you can pass the `--watch` option to watch for file changes in your source code and automatically re-generate the compiled artifacts:
+>Note: Requires [watchman](https://facebook.github.io/watchman/) to be installed

+`npm run relay -- --watch`

 ### Back-end

 Be sure that you start application with `npm start` command.
 In a new terminal do next command to start watching on changes: